tbyerly/agility2018-dhd/docs/class3/class3.rst

 - Initial Set-up, Device Configuration and working with basic device-level DDoS vectors to mitigate the most commonly encountered attacks.
-Then we will cover Auto-thresholding, bad actor detection, mitigation of L7 behavioral attacks.
+Then we will cover Auto-thresholding, Bad Actor Detection, Mitigation of L7 Behavioral Attacks.

 .. toctree::
    :maxdepth: 2